 To help achieve Liverpool’s goal of becoming Sydney’s third CBD, a fast and regular public transport connection to the new Western Sydney International (Nancy-Bird Walton) Airport is critical.

-Council’s flagship project, the Fifteenth Avenue Smart Transit (FAST) Corridor, is a visionary city-shaping project to deliver a high quality public transport link between the Liverpool CBD and the Western Sydney International Airport.
-Under the Western Sydney City Deal, the NSW Government have committed to a rapid bus connection between the Airport, the new Aerotropolis and Liverpool’s CBD in time for the airport’s opening in 2026.
+Council’s flagship project, the Fifteenth Avenue Smart Transit (FAST) Corridor, is a visionary city-shaping project to deliver a high quality public transport link between the Liverpool CBD and Western Sydney International Airport.
+Under the Western Sydney City Deal, the NSW Government has committed to a rapid bus connection between the Airport, the new Aerotropolis and Liverpool’s CBD in time for the airport’s opening in 2026.

 The FAST Corridor will be a key gateway for visitors to Australia showcasing the unique natural environment of South West Sydney.
 The corridor will be inviting and vegetated with transport infrastructure naturally forming part of the landscape.
 This parkway will reinforce the city’s commitment to effective public transport and active transport, such as cycling and walking.

 Council will also encourage compact medium/high-density development in appropriate locations along the corridor.
-Design decisions will prioritise affordability and achievability while ensuring high quality place-making and connection to existing natural assets (including the Western Sydney Parklands and waterways).
+Design decisions will prioritise affordability and achievability while ensuring high quality place-making and connection to existing natural assets, including the Western Sydney Parklands and waterways.